-(date) SUBJECT: Information letter and request for authorization concerning the activity The 360 Workshops - Virtual Reality Teens with Social and Emotional Learning y to Help Dear parents, Our school has decided to provide some of its students with a virtual reality experience to foster their empathy in order to and deal with bullying and violence. prevent Students will be invited to watch videos depicting various school scenes using 3D technology glasses that simulate a environment.
-This new technology aims to create a real-time computer-generated environment in which users can reperceive, feel and interact with this environment as if they were in the real world.
-Various studies have shown that virtual immersion in different environments reduced the subjects' racism and prejudic improving their empathy and altruism.
-That is why we believe this would be a valuable experience for some children in our However, it must be noted that in some cases, virtual reality can cause some visual discomfort or disorientation.
-In addition reality is not recommended for the following people: pregnant women - children under 12 years old - individuals with ephotosensitivity - individuals with cardiac deficiency - claustrophobic individuals - individuals with balance problems an with reduced mobility.
-1 ilepsy or Developed by the Jasmin Roy Foundation in collaboration with the Institut Pacifique, this activity will be carried out by far from the Institut Pacifique who have received training by professors/researchers from the Department of Psychology in the of Literature and Social Sciences at Sherbrooke University.
-The facilitators' role is to assist your child during The 360 Wa experience in order to optimize its constructive impact, while ensuring the group's physiological and emotional stability.
-If you wish to receive more information, please feel free to contact the Institut Pacifique at (514) 598-1522. e Faculty Institut Pacifique www.institutpacifique.com Jasmin Roy Foundation www.fondationjasminroy.com With your authorization below, your child will be able to participate in The 360 Workshops activity at the school, on during the class Thank you, School Administration
+(date) SUBJECT: Information letter and request for authorization concerning the activity The 360 Workshop Teens with Social and Emotional Learning os - Virtual Reality to Help Dear parents, Our school has decided to provide some of its students with a virtual reality experience to foster their eand deal with bullying and violence. empathy in order to prevent Students will be invited to watch videos depicting various school scenes using 3D technology glasse environment.
+This new technology aims to create a real-time computer-generated environment in various, feel and interact with this environment as if they were in the real world.
+Various studies have shown that virtual immersion in different environments reduced the subjects' raimproving their empathy and altruism.
+That is why we believe this would be a valuable experience for so However, it must be noted that in some cases, virtual reality can cause some visual discomfort or disorie reality is not recommended for the following people: pregnant women - individuals with epilepsy or ph with cardiac deficiency - claustrophobic individuals - individuals with balance problems and people with notosensitivity - individuals The facilitators' role is to assist your child during The 360 Workshops experience in order to optimize its ensuring the group's physiological and emotional stability. constructive impact, while If you wish to receive more information, please feel free to contact the Jasmin Roy Sophie info@fondationjasminroy.info.
+Desmarais Foundation at Jasmin Roy Sophie Desmarais Foundation www.fondationjasminroy.com With your authorization below, your child will be able to participate in The 360 Workshops activity at the school, on during the class Thank you, School Administration PARENTAL CONSENT I have read this letter and I authorize my child (child's name) to participate in The 360 Workshops activity, which will take place at the school